barchart/alerting-service-public/docs/content/product_overview.md

 ## Supported Environments

 This SDK provides a convenient way to interact with the Barchart Alert Service.
-We recommend using the SDK in JavaScript environments; however it's not necessary -- as described in the [Other](#other) section (below).
+We recommend using it in JavaScript environments.

 #### Web Browsers

 This SDK can be distributed as part of your browser-based applications.
-The source code is written in ES6.
+The source code is written in [ES2017](https://en.wikipedia.org/wiki/ECMAScript).
 Consequently, transpilation (with appropriate polyfills) is recommended before distribution.

 #### Node.js